cristianBMJ/process_ETL/README.md

 # Globant: Code Challenge

-Implement an ETL process that picks up data from a free fake [API](https://jsonplaceholder.typicode.com/), transforms it, and automatically loads it into BigQuery using Airflow.
+Implement an ETL process that extracts data from a free fake [API](https://jsonplaceholder.typicode.com/), transforms it, and automatically loads it into BigQuery using Airflow.
 Utilize Agile methodologies, testing and version control tools.

 # Table of Contents
 - [Installation](#Installation)